WVik/nndl-project/baselines/seq2seq_attention_copy/README.md

 - numpy: 1.13.3
 - matplotlib: 2.1.0

+We used a conda environment in GCP installing the above versions to get it to work.

 ## Folder Structure

 - `bin/` contains entry point to the model including train.py and infer.py, and other tool codes